theon/ensime-atom/README.md

 - cmd-shift-P Ensime: Start.
 - Then you can use the features marked x below :)

-Note: Init project will start the server too, but need to check for portfile before

 ## Complementing packages:
 - [Project manager](https://github.com/danielbrodin/atom-project-manager) is really handy to keep track of projects.
 - Need plugin to navigate back to last cursor position when "code surfing".
 Maybe https://atom.io/packages/last-cursor-position